 A gust of wind lifted her hair, and the back door slammed shut.
 That must be the twins, going inside.
 She rushed to fix lunch.

 The day passed as she'd hoped, even though the electricity went off again.
 Lunch, then a game of Clue.
-Finally, she read the children a chapter from Alice in Wonderland.
+Finally, she read the children a chapter from Peter Pan.

-While they napped, she fixed a cold dinner and set the table--four places, just like before.
+While they napped, she fixed a cold dinner and set the table--four places, just like usual.

 It wasn't quite six when a car crunched into the driveway.
 That had to be Joe.
 Ruby wiped her hands on the apron and stepped to the living room to greet him.

 Joe stripped off his mask and grinned.
 "Hi, honey!
 How was your day?"